bazini627/richmondCleanupSites/README.md

 ### Richmond Hazardous Waste Site Point Data
 - Data was downloaded from State of California [GeoTracker](https://geotracker.waterboards.ca.gov/map/?CMD=runreport&myaddress=Sacramento) website.
 - Data points within a 30,000 foot radius of Richmond were downloaded via their web map as an Excel file.
+- File was converted to csv with `gnumeric` on Linux and command used was `ssconvert geoTrackerSites.xls geoTrackerSites.csv`

 ## Node Modules Used
 - [Mapshaper](https://www.npmjs.com/package/mapshaper)